Divriği: Economy

+Climate

+Divriği has a dry-summer continental climate (Köppen: Dsa), bordering a semi-arid climate (Köppen: BSk), with hot, dry summers, and cold, snowy winters.

 Demographics

 About 103 of the 109 villages are populated by Alevis.
 The majority of the Alevi population is Turkish, with a significant Kurdish Alevi minority.
 Evliya Çelebi included that Divriği was made up of Greeks and Turkomans as well as Armenians and Kurds in his seyahatname.